AidanDelaney/FootballScores/Presentation.md

 * Erasing invalidates iterators to the erased element on:
     - `list`, `set`, `map`

+## Iterator Concept

+* STL makes wide use of iterators
+    - particularly ranges defined by iterators.
 * While STL alogrithms don't solve iterator invalidation; they simplify the handling of iterators.

 ## Function Objects